Mosaic mural along the stairwell at SRCHC

 August 23, 2023

-We were distressed to learn that one of the individuals arrested and charged as an accessory after the fact and for obstruction of justice in relation to the July 7th shooting has been employed as a Community Health Worker at South Riverdale Community Health Centre since 2021 in Consumption and Treatment Services.
+We were distressed to learn that one of the individuals arrested was charged as an accessory after the fact to robbery and for obstruction of justice.
 This individual was placed on a leave for unrelated concerns on Wednesday, August 9, 2023.
 We continue to cooperate fully with the Toronto Police Service in this investigation and have no further details about this individual’s alleged involvement.

 These allegations are deeply concerning to us and our community.
 They are also devastating and disappointing to the many SRCHC staff who work professionally and compassionately every day to deliver a range of essential health and wellbeing services to patients and clients in the area.